 New Name.
 New Approach.

-Moving forward, I have decided to not make the “bean-to-bar” niche my entire focus.
-The chocolate world is a big world - and it shouldn’t revolve solely around the bean-to-bar or craft chocolate sector.
-There are many interesting and wonderful people in the chocolate industry, and there is so much more to it than what the bean-to-bar sector wants it to be.
-I will still continue to educate on bean-to-bar.
-I will still gladly share the incredible work of many wonderful chocolate makers.
-I will continue to grow my bean-to-bar map app to help these businesses reach more people.
+Moving forward, I have decided to begin distancing myself from the craft/bean-to-bar chocolate scene, and not make this the entire focus of the work I do.
+The chocolate world is a big world - and it should not revolve solely around the craft/bean-to-bar chocolate sector.
+There are many interesting and wonderful people in the chocolate industry, and it is important their work is not diminished.
+I will continue to educate on all things chocolate including bean-to-bar chocolate making and tasting.
+I will gladly share the incredible work of many wonderful chocolate makers as I have been.
+I will continue to grow my bean-to-bar map app to help these small businesses reach more people.
 However, I will also begin to focus more on other important aspects of chocolate as well.

 I will slowly be shedding “Bean To Bar World” as many of you know me and replacing it with “The Science Of Chocolate” which better represents where I wish to be.
 If you appreciate the work here, please share www.scienceofchocolate.com with others and lets help teach the world about chocolate.